AdityaBahl/Twitter_Sentimental_Analysis/Readme.md

 #### **DEVELOPER ACCOUNT**

 In order to fetch tweets through Twitter API, one needs to create a “TWITTER DEVELOPER ACCOUNT” from twitter developer portal and register an app through their twitter account.
-Once the app is created, open the ‘Keys and Tokens’ tab, and copy ‘Consumer Key’, ‘Consumer Secret’, ‘Access token’ and ‘Access Token Secret’.
+Once the app is created, open the ‘Keys and Tokens’ tab, and copy ‘API Key’, ‘API Secret’, ‘Access token’ and ‘Access Token Secret’.

 **I carried out the following steps for the project:**</br>
 • Import libraries</br>